LibreQoE/LibreQoS/docs/v1.4/TechnicalDocs/integrations.md

 ## Powercode Integration

-First, set the relevant parameters for Sonar (powercode_api_key, powercode_api_url, etc.) in ispConfig.py.
+First, set the relevant parameters for Powercode (powercode_api_key, powercode_api_url, etc.) in ispConfig.py.

 To test the Powercode Integration, use